Sister Agnes Elliott, RSHM, established the Marymount Manhattan College archive in 1974.

-This collection has been completely processed and consists of 96 scripts, 4,450 folders of clippings and a collection of photographs gathered by Mr. Harris during the decades of the 1960s to the 1990s, to support his work as a critic of avant-garde theater and dance in downtown Manhattan.
-View the guide to The William Harris Papers and The William Harris addendum, and Second Addendum to the William Harris Papers.
+This collection consists of 96 scripts, 4,450 folders of clippings and a collection of photographs gathered by Mr. Harris during the decades of the 1960s to the 1990s, to support his work as a critic of avant-garde theater and dance in downtown Manhattan.
+View the guide to The William Harris Papers , The William Harris addendum, and Second Addendum to the William Harris Papers.

 Marymount Manhattan College

 The College’s own papers are inventoried and arranged as they are deposited; this collection currently consists of 246 boxes of papers, publications, photographs, audio- and videotape, objects and ephemera, mostly from the decades of the 1940s to the 1980s.
 View the guide to the MMC Papers and MMC Photos .